 Looked After Children (LAC):

-Bedfordshire LAC CAMHS is a multi-disciplinary team comprised of Professional Clinical Lead, Psychotherapist, Family Systemic Therapist, Specialist Nurse and a Social Worker.
+Bedfordshire LAC CAMHS is a multi-disciplinary team comprised of a Professional Clinical Lead, a Psychotherapist, a Family Systemic Therapist, a Specialist Nurse and a Social Worker.

 The Community Eating Disorder Service (CEDS):

 The Community Eating Disorder Service (CEDS) is a single dedicated team developed within tier 3 CAMHS across Luton CCG and Bedfordshire CCG and includes a range of CAMHS professionals.
 The team leads on the direct delivery of interventions for children and young people presenting with moderate and severe presentations of eating disorders.
 The service model includes an appropriate emphasis on prevention and early intervention.

 The targeted team provide rapid access to targeted interventions for children which will be facilitated at an early stage of need.
 This will include joint health and social care assessments and consultation for the Team Around the Child, focusing on the principle of strong, collaborative partnership working between agencies.

 This is a targeted group of specialist CAMHS Mental Health Practitioners who are embedded in each of the Upper Schools and Colleges within Bedfordshire providing specialist emotional health training to staff, case consultation and where appropriate direct assessment if required.